Liu Binbin: International career

 Liu was first called up to the Chinese under-20 national team by Su Maozhen in June 2010 and played for the under-20 national team at the 2010 AFC U-19 Championship.
 He continued to be called up to the under-20 side by Jan Olde Riekerink who took charge the team in 2011 and played in the 2011 Toulon Tournament.
 Liu scored one goal in three appearances during 2012 AFC U-19 Championship qualification as his team qualified for the 2012 AFC U-19 Championship.
-Liu made his debut for the Chinese national team on 13 December 2014 in a 4-0 win against Kyrgyzstan; however, the match was not recognised as an international "A" match by FIFA.
+Liu made his debut for the Chinese national team on 13 December 2014 in a 4–0 win against Kyrgyzstan; however, the match was not recognised as an international "A" match by FIFA.
 He made his official debut on 21 December 2014 in a 0-0 draw against Palestine.

+Liu was a member of China's squad for the 2015 AFC Asian Cup, making one appearance as an 81st minute substitute for Zhang Cheng in a 2–1 win over Uzbekistan at the group stage.

+On 12 December 2023, Liu was named in China's squad for the 2023 AFC Asian Cup in Qatar.